shanahdt/MUSI4331/source/assignments/presentationRubric.rst

 Scoring Rubric for Presentations
 ===================================================

-Below is an example of the scoring rubric for the presentations accompanying the listening comparisons.
+Below is an example of the scoring rubric for the presentations accompanying the homework.